 “Just living is not enough… one must have sunshine, freedom and a little flower.”— Hans Christian Andersen

-Life was quite different for our caveman brothers and sisters who lived some 3.7 million years ago.
+Here’s what life was like for our caveman brothers and sisters who lived some 3.7 million years ago:

-Fast forward a couple of millennia and we now find ourselves living in today’s fast-paced world, filled with high-tech marvels made of plastic, concrete, glass and steel.
-All our modern conveniences have come with a heavy price of us having to deal with its side effects – a high-stress lifestyle, exposure to environmental toxins, loud noises, processed foods and unnatural radiation fields.
+Fast forward a couple of millennia and we now find ourselves living in world filled with high-tech marvels made of plastic, concrete, glass and steel.
+But there modern conveniences have come with a heavy price: we have to deal with its side effects: a high-stress lifestyle, exposure to environmental toxins, loud noises, processed foods and radiation fields.

 Depriving ourselves of nature’s bounty is going against our very essence, and can cause a major imbalance in our system.
 When we are no longer grounded to earth, we feel worn down and vulnerable to several stress-related diseases like diabetes, heart problems, asthma, allergies, obesity and cancer.